ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 - Relationship is positive but week.
 - Increasing one variable is resulting in increase in another variable too.

-Note that the above conlusions are based on assumption that both variable are linearly dependent.
+Note that the above conclusions are based on assumption that both variable are linearly dependent.

 </details>